snakemake/snakefmt/README.md

 This repository provides formatting for [Snakemake][snakemake] files.
 It follows the design and specifications of [Black][black].

+> **⚠️WARNING⚠️**: As this project is still in the very early stages of development, and thus not stable, we strongly recommend ensuring your files are under version control before doing any formatting.
+Alternatively, you can pipe the file in from stdin, which will print it to the screen, or use the `--diff` option.
+See [Usage](#usage) for more details.

 [TOC]:#

 # Table of Contents